 I’m so pleased I know more about managing money after getting out of debt.
 My lack of knowledge was how I got into debt after all.
 Going through that has been a big learning curve and I really feel more confident about money management.
 I’m not saying I’ve got it totally sussed but It definitely feels like it is in control now and isn’t so scary.
 I don’t get overwhelmed when I look at my bank accounts and I don’t panic.
 Actually – I now check my bank account which is in itself a change!
+I don’t know why we as Brits don’t talk about money matters, we really should.
+It is an essential component of life and I’m determined to get people talking about it more.
 Here are my top money management tips!

 Money management tips